 6.1 The overall level of risk associated with the budget 2021-2022 is assessed as Amber.
-As detailed in paragraph 4.2 it is forecast that the Council will have an underspend of £235,000 in 2021-2022, after the forecast contribution to reserves.
+As detailed in paragraph 4.2 it is forecast that the Council will have a breakeven position for 2021-2022, after the forecast contribution to reserves and reduction in the utilisation of capital receipts flexibility.
 It is important to note however, that the Council has budget reduction reductions to deliver and income to achieve over the medium term, notwithstanding, the impact of the Covid-19 pandemic.
 The main areas of risk are summarised in the table at Appendix 4.